StewShack/stewshack.github.io/index.md

 Title: Software Developer / Team Leader

 Description: Led a team of three developers upgrading the existing ASP i.get.it Learning Management System to ASP.NET C#.
 Built stored procedures with SQL for all data transactions.
 Normalized the existing relational database reducing it by 62%.
 Designed the site with CSS to make it compliant with Section 508.
 Provided customer service to all internal and external customers.
-Made the existing courseware in the system compliant with AICC.</p>
+Made the existing courseware in the system compliant with AICC.

 ## petroWEB Inc., Denver, CO